Praveen-Raghav97/My-java/README.md

 # My-java
-This is my first Git Repostery
+This is my first Git Repositery
 Author - Praveen Raghav